Shahjahanpur, Meerut

+Shahjahanpur is also known as "Mango Market", as it exports fruit like mango and lychee to markets around the country.

+History

 The village is named after the Mughal Emperor Shahjahan, and was said to have been founded by Mohammed Abbas Khan, a Dilazak Pashtun.
 Abbas Khan was granted an estate by the Mughal Emperor, who named the village in his honour.
 A significant portion of the village's population still belongs to the Dilazak tribe.
 Other Muslim groups include the RaiBhaat, Qureshi and Ansari.